Anti-Spam

 Figure 4.
 Anti-spam settings pane

-2.To disable spam filtering, clear the Enable Anti-spam check box.
+2.To disable spam filtering, clear the Enable anti-spam check box.
 Once the check box is cleared, all parameters become unavailable for editing.
 Select the check box to enable spam filtering.

 3.In the Mark as spam section you can select additional objects that will be also marked as spam.